Tatsuya Kitani

 Tatsuya Kitani (キタニタツヤ, Kitani Tatsuya) is a Japanese musician, singer, lyricist, composer, and arranger.
-He is the bassist of the three-member band sajou no hana.
+He is the bassist of the trio band Sajou no Hana.
 He was also active as a Vocaloid producer under the name of "Konnichiwa Tanita-san" (Hello Tanita-san).
 The affiliated office is Smile Company, and the affiliated label is Echoes under Sony Music Entertainment Japan.
 His official fan club is "Club Unreality".

 Biography

 Band era

 When he was in elementary school, he learned about rock from Asian Kung-Fu Generation, and then fell in love with Vola and the Oriental Machine and 8otto.
 After graduating from junior high school, he bought a bass and formed a cover band for Asian Kung-Fu Generation with his friends.
 After that, while producing original music with his band, he realized that he was good at composing and went independent.
 During that time, he became interested in Vocaloid as well.